 One night, he sat down with Gosia and I and asked, “What ideas do you have for me?
 What can I do to make your experience better?”
 I was really impressed with his openness.
 I have volunteered on ten farms in New Zealand, Australia, and Indonesia with the Help Exchange program (I wrote this articleabout it a few years ago), and I have never met a host who asked volunteers for advice.

-After experiencing volunteering as a means of travel, I realize that sightseeing is exhilarating but exhausting.
-I don’t have a strong desire to do it for more than a few weeks.
-However, if I try to integrate into the community, make some friends, and feel like I’m contributing to something larger than myself, I can stay in each place longer, learn more, and make deeper connections.
-As I’m observing and internalizing, I constantly ask myself: what do I want to adopt or exclude from my own life?
+After experiencing volunteering as a means of travel, I realize that typical tourism of staying in hostels and changing locations every few days is exhilarating but exhausting.
+I don’t have a strong desire to do it for more than a few weeks at a time.
+However, when I volunteer I can integrate into the community, make friends, and feel like I’m contributing to something larger than myself.
+I can stay in each place longer, learn more, and make deeper connections.
+As I’m observing and internalizing, I’m constantly asking myself: what do I want to adopt or exclude from my own life?

-Mostly, volunteering makes me realize that there are hundreds of people with different lifestyles than mine, and that there is more than one way to live on this planet.
+Mostly, volunteering makes me realize that there is more than one way to live on this planet.
 Before I traveled, I only had a narrow vision for what was possible.
 Now I realize that it’s possible to start a cashew factory in Bali to help a needy community, or to have a zero-impact life on a self-sustaining farm in New Zealand.
 I lived with these people and was able to see the world through their eyes.
 I’ve picked up skills like milking a goat by hand, chopping firewood with an axe, cutting sashimi, and more.
 I’ve learned the process behind how foods from kiwis to milk to oysters are cultivated.

 Atsushi told me that when he went to Canada, his perspective expanded more than 100-fold.
 Every time I travel, I feel the same way.
-Every time I volunteer, I can entrench myself in a community and force myself to be involved in a way that sightseeing does not allow.
+Every time I volunteer, I can entrench myself in a community and be involved in a way that sightseeing does not allow.